isabella232/Guidelines.Documentation/README.md

 **Example**

 ```
-* [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactor] prefab to the scene Hierarchy.
+* [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactor] prefab to the scene hierarchy.
 * [Install the Tilia.Interactions.Interactables.Unity] package dependency in to your [Unity] project.
 ```

 The markdown will be rendered like so:

-* [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactor] prefab to the scene Hierarchy.
+* [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactor] prefab to the scene hierarchy.
 * [Install the Tilia.Interactions.Interactables.Unity] package dependency in to your [Unity] project.

 The links in the bullet points need adding to the bottom of the markdown file.